Safe Use of Shop Fans

 2–3 Minute Talk Script

-Safe use of shop fans is essential for ventilating hot or dusty areas.
-Fans improve comfort but can create hazards if used incorrectly.
+Safe use of shop fans is essential for ventilation and cooling but can introduce hazards if not positioned correctly.

 Safety Reminders